Al Bastakiya: Where the Heritage of Dubai Sleeps

 Shindagha Museum

-Dubai dolphinarium – watch the performances by dolphins and colorful birds
+Dubai Dolphinarium: watch the performances by dolphins and colorful birds.

-Abra – take an abra ride to Deira.
+Abra: take an Abra ride to Deira.

-On Deira Side:
+On Deira’s Side:

-Spice souk – See the colorful varieties of spices in the old market area of Dubai.
+Spice Souk: See the colorful varieties of spices in the old market area of Dubai.

 Sikka Art Fair Dubai

-Bastakiya becomes host to one of the country’s most significant cultural and art festivals every year.
-Leading artists from the UAE and the world share their love for the craft here.
-Art exhibits, movie screenings, poetry competitions, and more are part of the Sikka Art Fair in Dubai’s heritage center.
+Bastakiya hosts one of the country’s most significant cultural and art festivals every year.
+Leading artists from the UAE and worldwide share their love for the craft here.
+The Sikka Art Fair in DubaDubai’s heritage center includes art exhibits, movie screenings, poetry competitions, and more.

 Sikka Art Fair Dubai